sagarm365/AI-in-Cybersecurity/README.md

 <p>2.
 The AI capabilities reduce human errors.
 Thus, implementing AI technologies in manual and semi-manual workflows can improve accuracy, reduce inconsistencies, and save more time.
 <p>3.
 As AI can predict cyber-attacks, detect malicious activities, and generate alerts for security teams, most countries are using it to enhance security layers in the government and defense sectors to safeguard against possible attacks.
 <p>4.
 Artificial intelligence in cybersecurity will increase the demand for skilled professionals who can handle and manage AI systems in the cybersecurity domain.
 <p>5.
 The demand for Artificial Intelligence in cybersecurity has doubled in recent years.
-Thus, cybersecurity professionals should explore more cases of AI use in the field.
+Thus, cybersecurity professionals should explore more cases of AI use in the field.</p>

 <img src="benefits-of-automating-ai-in-cybersecurity.png" width="800" height="450">